hitblast/Alter/dev-docs/DEVELOPMENT.md

 ```

 - **A**: The core mechanics of the app.
 This includes the following:

-  i.
-Database I/O functions, along with basic utility functions for interacting with it.
+  1. Database I/O functions, along with basic utility functions for interacting with it.
-  ii.
-Sequences to spawn UI components such as dialogs and sheets.
+  2. Sequences to spawn UI components such as dialogs and sheets.
 These basically contain the logic behind.
-  iii.
-Functions / methods to actually set / unset / update icons.
+  3. Functions / methods to actually set / unset / update icons.
 - **B**: Generated code for managing assets for the app.
 - **C**: Classes and models.
 The primary ones are:

-  i. `App`: Represents an app which has been customized by Alter.
+  1. `App`: Represents an app which has been customized by Alter.
-  ii. `CommandResult` Often used by section A for processing icon modification.
+  2. `CommandResult` Often used by section A for processing icon modification.
 - **D**: Pages and screens.
 These are the primary view components.
 - **E**: State management providers.
 Primary used for storing `riverpod` providers.
 - **F**: Background services such as integrity checks.